electricimp/impTest/docs/forImptestToolsDevelopers.md

 Then `npm test`.
 Some tests are designed to be failed, so the result of test execution will be printed at the end of log.

+**IMPORTANT**: Tests need to be run either on imp001 or imp002 as some of them are designed to fail with `Out of memory` errors, which may not happen on devices with more memory available.

 On *Windows* you have to correct _package.json_ file, line `    "test": "node_modules/jasmine/bin/jasmine.js"` have to be replaced with `    "test": "node node_modules/jasmine/bin/jasmine.js"`.

 For example: